adhishrajan/stat221-neutrino-project/README.md

 ### `bridge_sampling.py`

-Runs a bridge sampling prodcedure as outlined in Gronau et al. (2017) to estimate the marginal likelihood for Bayes Factor calculations.
+Runs a bridge sampling prodcedure as outlined in Gronau et al. 2017 to estimate the marginal log-likelihood (log Z) for Bayes Factor calculations.

 **Key Components:**
 - `estimate_log_ml`: fits a multivariate Normal proposal distribution to posterior samples via second moment matching, draws `n_proposal` samples from it, then runs the iterative bridge equation until convergence; returns `(log_Z, log_Z_se)` where the standard error is estimated by bootstrapping over posterior samples